 How do you know if you’re obsessed?

-▢ you prioritize your Facebook newsfeed to show “South Africans in the Netherlands” first https://www.facebook.com/groups/South.Africans.in.the.Netherlands/,
+- You prioritise your Facebook newsfeed to show “(your nationality) in the Netherlands”

-▢ you continuously tweak your already-perfect resignation letter, in nervous anticipation of presenting it to your boss,
+- You continuously tweak your already-perfect resignation letter, in nervous anticipation of showing it to your employer

-So, with a bit of OCD, I’m keeping myself up to date and motivated as my Dutch arrival time draws closer.
-I am discovering some amazing truths about the Netherlands that even its citizens may have forgotten.
+So, with a bit of OCD, I’m keeping myself up-to-date and motivated as my Dutch arrival time draws closer.
+I’m discovering some amazing truths about the Netherlands that even its citizens may have forgotten. 😋

 Pros versus cons…it’s still a winner!